madebywink/code-guide/javascript/README.md

 And be sure to decouple data from logic and behavior whenever and wherever possible.

 *Decoupling data from logic allows many advanced techniques and opertions, for instance: running game and animation calculations in a worker thread (or on the GPU) while updating the UI on the main thread.
-It also helps to support referential transparency and testability throughout your code.*
+It also helps to support referential transparency and testability throughout your code.
+It also makes programming patterns like state reducers possible, which enables recordable/replayable state.*

 ### __Scoping__